stuartpb/envigor/README.md

 - **username:** `MEMCACHE_USERNAME` || `MEMCACHIER_USERNAME`
 - **password:** `MEMCACHE_PASSWORD` || `MEMCACHIER_PASSWORD`
 - **service**: `MEMCACHE_SERVICE` || 'memcachier', if using MemCachier.

+You can also set `DEFAULT_MEMCACHE` to populate `memcache` with all the default values.

 ### mysql